Are Ovarian Cysts the Same Thing as Being Diagnosed with PCOS?

 When cysts rupture or burst, and this can happen to functional and non-functional cysts as both contain fluid, you may experience a sudden and sharp pain in the lower abdomen on one side.
 Usually there are no further complications, although if a particularly large cyst ruptures it can cause internal bleeding.
 If you are worried, consult your doctor.

-If you are diagnosed with “ovarian cysts”, it is important that you clarify exactly what type of ovarian cysts you have, and remember that only functional cysts – follicular cysts and corpus luteum – are related to PCO or PCOS.
+If you are diagnosed with “ovarian cysts”, it is important that you clarify exactly what type of ovarian cysts you have.
+Remember that only functional cysts – follicular cysts and corpus luteum – are related to PCO or PCOS.

 Nabta is reshaping women’s healthcare.
 We support women with their personal health journeys, from everyday wellbeing to the uniquely female experiences of fertility, pregnancy, and menopause.